ceph/ceph/doc/architecture.rst

 Smart Daemons Enable Hyperscale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In many clustered architectures, the primary purpose of cluster membership is
-so that a centralized interface knows which nodes it can access.
-Then the
+A feature of many storage clusters is a centralized interface that keeps track
+of the nodes that clients are permitted to access.
+Such centralized
-centralized interface provides services to the client through a double
+architectures provide services to clients by means of a double dispatch.
+At the
-dispatch--which is a **huge** bottleneck at the petabyte-to-exabyte scale.
+petabyte-to-exabyte scale, such double dispatches are a significant
+bottleneck.

-Ceph eliminates the bottleneck: Ceph's OSD Daemons AND Ceph Clients are cluster
+Ceph obviates this bottleneck: Ceph's OSD Daemons AND Ceph clients are
-aware.
-Like Ceph clients, each Ceph OSD Daemon knows about other Ceph OSD
+cluster-aware.
+Like Ceph clients, each Ceph OSD Daemon is aware of other Ceph
-Daemons in the cluster.
-This enables Ceph OSD Daemons to interact directly with
+OSD Daemons in the cluster.
+This enables Ceph OSD Daemons to interact directly
-other Ceph OSD Daemons and Ceph Monitors.
-Additionally, it enables Ceph Clients
+with other Ceph OSD Daemons and to interact directly with Ceph Monitors.
+Being
-to interact directly with Ceph OSD Daemons.
+cluster-aware makes it possible for Ceph clients to interact directly with Ceph
+OSD Daemons.

-The ability of Ceph Clients, Ceph Monitors and Ceph OSD Daemons to interact with
+Because Ceph clients, Ceph monitors, and Ceph OSD daemons interact with one
-each other means that Ceph OSD Daemons can utilize the CPU and RAM of the Ceph
+another directly, Ceph OSD daemons can make use of the aggregate CPU and RAM
+resources of the nodes in the Ceph cluster.
+This means that a Ceph cluster can
-nodes to easily perform tasks that would bog down a centralized server.
-The
+easily perform tasks that a cluster with a centralized interface would struggle
-ability to leverage this computing power leads to several major benefits:
+to perform.
+The ability of Ceph nodes to make use of the computing power of
+the greater cluster provides several benefits:

 #. **OSDs Service Clients Directly:** Since any network device has a limit to
    the number of concurrent connections it can support, a centralized system